The media influence on education matters a great deal. It matters to teachers, and it should matter to society too.

 TV shows need viewers, and they cater to their audience.
 Kids want to be in charge, they want to think that authority figures are wrong about life.
 Poking fun at public educators gets laughs and kids relate to those story lines as they search for their niche in society.

-They are cheap laughs though, and the expense of those who already do so much and do not reap the benefits of their students’ attitudes.
+They are cheap laughs though, and the expense of educators who already do so much and do not reap the benefits of their students’ attitudes.
 Media influence on education starts during youth.

 For teachers, media representation matters.
 It should matter to society, too.